tsnellgrove/dark_castle3/doc/to_do.md

 Conditions:
 Triggers are what start Machines but Conditions determine what happens when they run.
+For example, if in the Entrance, Burt goes East off of the drawbridge, then there are three possible conditions: 1) Burt doesn't have a weapon in his hand, 2) Burt does have a weapon and not gotten the Royal Crown yet, 3) Burt has a weapon and has already gotten the Royal Crown.
+Each of these conditions will then be associated with a different Result.
+A Machine's Conditions are limited to examination of Game State, Switches that are associated with the Machine, and the Machine's State.

 The Machine class has two Switch-related attributes: cond_switch_lst and cond_lst. cond_switch_lst is a list of switches whose state impacts condidtions. cond_lst is an ordered list of conditions that are possible when the machine is triggered.
 The conditions within cond_lst should cover all possible cases... e.g. if cond_1 is the case where item_x in hand_lst then cond_2 woudld typically be the case where item_x not in hand_lst.

 Each Condition class includes a name attribute and whatever other attributes are needed to check the condition and a method, named cond_check(), that returns True or False. cond_check is called from the Machine class trigger() method so cond_check() is limited to evaluating conditions beased on the values of active_gs, cond_switch_lst, and machine_state.

 Results:
+There is a Result associated with each Condition.
+The Result updates the game environment with the outcome of running the Machine under these specific conditions and also buffers the outcome description to the Player.

+Each Result class includes the attributes it needs to function.
+For example, the BufferAndGiveResult class includes the give_item attribute which specifies the Item to be placed into Burt's hand when the Result executes.

+Each Result class also has a results_exe() method associated with it. results_exe() is passed active_gs and machine_state and returns machine_state (the Machine's own state variable) and cmd_override (which determines whether the Result overrides the Player's own command).

+Results are associated with a given machine via the result_lst Machine attribute.

 The Machine class itself:
-(includes MixIn implementation)
+This then brings us to the Machine class itself, which orchestrates all of these components.
+There is only one Machine class - most of the variability between Machines is introduced via different Switches, Conditions, and Results.
+From a class definition perspective, Machines are actually implemented as dual-inheritance mix-ins: MachMixIn.
+This allows for Machine traits to be associated with Invisible, ViewOnly, or Item class traits => InvisMach, ViewOnlyMach, and ItemMach.

+The one Machine attribute that we haven't already covered in detail is machine_state.
+Machines can be stateless (e.g. entrance_south_mach which simply tells Burt that he can't turn back now) but most have some kind of persistent state condition (e.g. has the Crocodile dispensed the Royal Crown?, has the Throne dispensed the Hedgehog Broach?, what is the number that the Iron Portcullis lever array must match?). machine_state holds this state value.
+It is most often boolean but can be an integer, string, or whatever is needed.

+Machine state is typically inspected by Conditions and updated by Results.

+[methods]
+[ cond_lst and result_lst relationship]

 Closing Thoughts: